pianoza/MLToolbox/docs/tutorial/tutorial.rst

     from basic_modules.tool import Tool

-The `Tool` entity is the top-level wrapper for tools within the VRE, that for each tool define the input and output formats and specify its requirements on the execution environment.
+The `Tool` is the core element to running an application within the VRE.
+It defines the procedures that need to happen to prepare the data along with the application to run over chunks of data provided.
+An application can be either a piece of code that is written in Python or R that is run with given chunks of data or defined parameters.
+The results are then returned to the calling method :meth:`~tool.VRE_Tool.myTool.toolExecution()`.

+All tools contain at least a `run()` method which takes the input files, defined output files, and relevant metadata.
+Returned by the run method is the output files and their metadata.

+All the tools should be placed within the `tools` directory within the package.

 Your first `myTool`
 ~~~~~~~~~~~~~~~~~~~~~

+Use the ``tool/VRE_Tool.py`` script as a template to create you new tool.

-`myTool` is a class that you define and the wrapper uses to run your application.
+The script contains `myTool` a class that you can define to run your application.
 You must define the location of your
 application to run, e.g. ``/example/hello.py``.

 You can see the first lines of `myTool` class saved in a file named ``VRE_tool.py`` under the ``tool/`` directory from
-the project’s top level directory.
+the project’s top level folder.
 In this class, we define the application we want to run using the wrapper.
 The
 application can be implemented in different programming languages, such as Python or R, taking into account how to
 execute it.
-To see how to execute your application see `Command line tool`_ section.
+To see how to execute your application see `Command line tool`_ and `Adding software dependencies`_ sections.

 ::